From the Freycinet National Park to historic Port Arthur here is my list of the best things to do in Tasmania.

 Lovely little Hobart is Tasmania’s capital, and whilst it doesn’t have the glitz and glamour of Sydney or Melbourne it is still a place that warrants a couple of days of exploring.

 One of Hobart’s top sights is Mount Wellington.
-Offering spectacular views over Hobart and quite away beyond this is best visited on a clear day.
+Offering spectacular views over Hobart and the surrounds, Mount Wellington is best visited on a clear day.

 Stuff Yourself at Salamanca Market